neortls007idev/guildhall/README.md

       - *`Shift + R`* = Resume/normal progress
       - *`Shift + E`* = Error progress mode
       - *`Shift + O`* = No progress/Progress Complete
+- [x] *X03.01 : 03pts*: Built-in error shader to use when a shader fails to compile.